fieryhenry/BCGM-Python/README.md

 A python game modding tool for the mobile game The Battle Cats that can decrypt, encrypt, and modify some game files.

+Note: I am no longer actively working on this tool so there may be bugs.
+I'm working on a simpler and much more powerful new modding tool that will replace this one when it's eventually finished.

 It is a pretty much direct port from my [C# game modding tool](https://github.com/fieryhenry/Battle-Cats-Game-Modder) with a few bug fixes.

 Join the [discord server](https://discord.gg/DvmMgvn5ZB) if you want to suggest new features, report bugs or get help on how to use the modder.
+(Discord is the same one as for save editing as I haven't made a modding specific one yet)

 PyPi: https://pypi.org/project/battle-cats-game-modder/